AnsonTran/ansontran.github.io/src/cscc63/02-lecture.md

 size of the tree can be exponentially large in height, so doing a BFS on a configuration tree of an NTM can take exponentially longer than the running time of the NTM.

+## RAM model
+In the RAM model, each tape cell has an address, we can jump to any address during computation, and can read memory addresses from the tape to figure out where to jump.
+Gives us a regular computer's architecture!

+There is a \\(n^6\\) slowdown however, where n is the length of the string

+## Church-Turing Thesis
+As we can see, each of the modified turing machines can be simulated with a single tape TM.
+So, they all have the same expressive power.

+Anything that we can reasonably expect to do with an algorithm can also be decided using a TM:

+**Problems that can be solved using algorithms
+\\(\leftrightarrow\\)
+Problems that can be solved using TMs**